'If CBI director bows to government pressure it is because he wants to'

 I don't want to comment on it.
 If the selection meeting was held in the absence of a director, it speaks volumes.

-Should the Vineet Narian judgment should be relooked?
+Should the Vineet Narian judgment be relooked?

 I think so.
 It's about time.